-The City of Moore was awarded additional funding from the CARES Act through Community Development Block Grant Coronavirus (CDBG-CV) funds.
-The City was allocated \$200,472.00 in April of 2020.
+The City of Moore was awarded funding from the CARES Act through Community Development Block Grant Coronavirus (CDBG-CV) funds.
 Multiple public service organizations were consulted as well as the CDBG Advisory Committee.
-The following activities were funded with the initial round CDBG-CV funding.
+The following activities were completed this program year with CDBG-CV funding.